 Butterfly Bushes

-Butterfly Bushes have a habit of growing along railway lines, jumping from one town to another.
-Maps of their progress northward across the U.K. show a rapid, upwardly mobile spread that appears to defy gravity.
-Try to uproot one, and you’ll discover that their woody stems are powerful anchors, tethering them to their new homes.
 In July, Glasgow explodes with vibrant purple blooms, and the air smells of honey.
-The silvery underbelly of their leaves catch the eye as they flutter in the same wind that carries their seeds to new territories.
+The silvery underbelly of their leaves catches the eye as they flutter in the same wind that carries their seeds to new territories.
 It’s difficult to imagine the city without them.